 Premise 2 is a little more complicated.
 There are several ways this might be justified:

 It is impossible to count to infinity, so it is equally impossible to count down from infinity to zero (or any other number) – no matter how long we count, even for an infinite time, we cannot reach a finite number because: ∞ – ∞ = ∞ .
 Thus it is impossible for there to have been an infinite and beginningless series of past events.

 This argument isn’t universally accepted by mathematicians and philosophers but I find it convincing.

 The laws of physics (specifically the second law of thermodynamics) tell us that the universe is “running down”, moving from a state of highly uneven temperature and distribution of matter, to a state of being homogeneous.
 This is inexorable – though there can be localised times and places where the process reverses, in the long run the second law will apply.
 But if the universe consisted of a beginningless series of events, every physical process that could occur would have occurred, and the universe would have long since become a homogenous eventless “soup”.
 The fact that the universe is still dynamic is proof that it hasn’t been around an infinite time.

 A number of aspects of modern physics (e.g. the Borde, Guth, and Vilenkin theorem, Big Bang cosmology, singularity theorems) also suggest that the universe had a beginning.
-There are other aspects of physics that suggest or allow an infinitely o universe, but these are in the minority – according to theoretical physicist Aron Wall, the majority of scientific considerations suggest there was a beginning.
+There are other aspects of physics that suggest or allow an infinitely old universe, but these are in the minority – according to theoretical physicists Alexander Vilenkin, Aron Wall and Luke Barnes, the majority of scientific considerations suggest there was a beginning.

 We might conclude from this that premise 2 is significantly more probable than not, but not certain.
 (It is known to be scientifically true for our universe, but science cannot tell us if there was anything before the big bang.)